Heinrich-Siu/Group-13-Inventory-Project/README.md

 Such that predicted sales will be the sales average of the last `n` month
 Example input will be as below
 ```
+Note: the current month will be included in the prediction
 Enter current date in (YYYY-MM, e.g. 2019-12) format: 2019-12
 Choose the number of month(s) for prediction: 12
 ```